 Sometimes titled business office managers, facility managers, or records and information managers, administrative services managers supervise services such as facility maintenance, office maintenance, and recordkeeping.
 Skills in organization, planning, and observation help these managers set departmental goals, monitor facility operations and regulatory compliance, supervise personnel, and oversee systems and equipment maintenance.
-In 2018, these professionals made $96,180, according to the BLS.
+In 2020, these professionals made a median annual salary of $98,890, according to the BLS.

 Online MBA in Management Curriculum

 Online MBA curricula vary by school and program.
 However, all programs include foundational management coursework, including strategic planning, business development, financial reporting, and leadership.
 See below for a sampling of common courses in online MBA management programs.

 See More Top MBA Programs